 What is a Computer Usage Policy?

-Note: These first few sections focus on what a computer usage policy is, why you need one, and what goes into it.
-If you want to skip ahead to the sample policy, click here.
+Note: These first few sections focus on what a computer usage policy is, why you need one, and what generally goes into one.

 A computer usage policy is a document that provides employees with guidelines on how to appropriately use company equipment and the internet on your work computer network.

-With such a policy, employees will be aware that browsing specific sites, downloading certain files, and using the computer system for anything other than business purposes is prohibited.
-It’ll also highlight how violation of the policy can lead to termination of employment and other consequences.
+This policy is designed to make employees aware that browsing specific sites, downloading certain files, and using the computer system for anything other than business purposes is prohibited.
+It’ll also highlight how violations of the policy could be handled.
+Depending on the laws in your region and the severity of the violation, it could lead to termination of employment and other consequences.